Letters from John Hardie to his family, 1917-1918 - Part 4

 has healed up, in fact I was alright a week

-after I got hit I would never have got across
+after I got hit.
+I would never have got across

 here if it hadn't been for one of the nurses

-in our ware who was an inistratiam
+in our ward who was an Australian.

-she used to do her best to get all the
+She used to do her best to get all the

-cussies acroes.
+Aussies across.
 There seems to be a great

 difference between our Nurses and the others.